shubham1112-03/Decentralized-Password-Manager/Project_Report.md

 ## Chapter 1: Introduction

+This chapter provides a comprehensive overview of the CipherSafe project.
+It details the motivation behind creating a decentralized password manager, the core problem of centralized data risk, and the innovative approach taken to solve it.
+The chapter outlines the system's architecture, which combines modern cryptography with distributed storage, and summarizes the key outcomes, serving as an extended abstract for the entire report.

 In an era of escalating digital threats, the security of online credentials has become paramount.
 Traditional password management solutions, while convenient, often rely on centralized servers to store vast quantities of sensitive user data.
 This architectural model introduces a significant risk: a single successful breach can expose the encrypted vaults of millions of users, making these services a high-value target for attackers.
 The core problem lies in the centralization of trust and data, creating a single point of failure that, if compromised, has catastrophic consequences.
 This project, CipherSafe, confronts this challenge by fundamentally rethinking the architecture of password management, moving from a centralized model to a decentralized one grounded in the principle of zero-knowledge.

 This report details the design, implementation, and evaluation of CipherSafe, a decentralized password manager that ensures only the user has access to their credentials, with no central authority capable of decrypting their data.
 The project's primary objective was to build a system where security is guaranteed by cryptographic proofs and distributed architecture, rather than by trust in a single service provider.
 We achieved this by integrating a suite of modern cryptographic techniques and decentralized technologies.
 The core of our solution involves encrypting user passwords with the robust AES-256-GCM standard, with the encryption key itself being derived from a user's master password via the memory-hard Argon2 hashing algorithm.